top of page

 Glass

-Fully recyclable and reusable.
-While made from abundant natural materials like sand, its heavy weight significantly increases transportation-related carbon emissions.
+Glass is fully recyclable and reusable.
+While made from abundant natural materials, its heavy weight significantly increases transportation-related carbon emissions.

 PP

-Fully recyclable (Recycling Code #5).
-Because it has the lowest density of these materials, it requires less raw material to produce a jar of the same size, making it highly resource-efficient and lightweight for transport.
+PP is fully recyclable (Recycling Code #5).
+It has the lowest density of these materials, requiring less raw material to produce a jar of the same size.
+This makes it highly resource-efficient and lightweight for transport.

 PET

-The most widely recycled plastic.
-However, hot-fill PET that use specialized grades can occasionally complicate recycling streams if not properly sorted.
+PET is the most widely recycled plastic.
+However, hot-fill PET that uses specialized grades can complicate recycling streams if not properly sorted.
 Like all plastics, production relies on fossil fuels.

 Summary Comparison Table